Kluddizz/mobile-motion-recognition/README.md

     mobilenet_v3_small_fpn_centernet  5.74    174

 ## Training
+First, download the COCO dataset.
+This may will take some time.

+    cd datasets
+    python download_coco2017.py

-To train your own model just run the training script.
+To start training run the training script.

     python train.py --help